 Micro financial institutions performance indicators

 Performance of any organism including a business organisation is measured through and/or by the use of set measurements.
-These measurements are mostly set and adopted by internationally and applied by consumers in the decision-making processes.
-Performance measurements may be undertaken in the form of financial and/or non-financial indicators.
-While financial performance indicators are well development and standardised, and may be deployed with ease, non-financial analysis is subjective in most cases.
-MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division (2003), asserts that management and governance are the two areas that have had long suffered from a lack of performance indicators.
+These measurements are mostly set and adopted internationally, and applied by those charged with decision-making processes.
+Performance measurements may be undertaken by the use of financial and/or non-financial indicators.
+Financial performance indicators are well development and standardised and may be deployed with ease.
+In contrast, non-financial analysis is mostly subjective in nature.
+MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division (2003), asserts that, management and governance are the two areas that have had long suffered from a lack of performance indicators.
 The microfinance sector face challenges in measuring organisational structure, performance measurement, enforcement practices, information flows, among others (MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division, 2003).

-MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division argue that there are four main performance indicators that may be adopted by an MFI, and there are: portfolio quality, is an important area of analysis as it is the largest source of risk in any financial institution, and in the context of MFIs that provide salaries-backed loans, the quality of this loan portfolio may be influenced by the early access to partial pension; efficiency and productivity show how well the MFI is streamlining its operations, and studies have shown that commercial banks have a better efficiency indices than MFIs; financial management informs management as to the liquidity position of an MFI, as well as its capacity to meet its obligations as and when they fall due and disburse loans to borrowers; and profitability summarises performance from a wholistic standpoint of the organisation.
-If portfolio quality and financial management are poor, efficiency and productivity rates are adverse, will all reflect in the profitability index.
+MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division argue that there are four main performance indicators that may be adopted by an MFI, which are: portfolio quality, is an important area of analysis as it is the largest source of risk in any financial institution, and in the context of MFIs that provide salaries-backed loans, the quality of this loan portfolio may be influenced by the early access to partial pension; efficiency and productivity show how well the MFI is streamlining its operations, and studies have shown that commercial banks have a better efficiency indices than MFIs; financial management informs management as to the liquidity position of an MFI, as well as its capacity to meet its obligations as and when they fall due, and disburse loans to borrowers; and profitability summarises performance from a wholistic standpoint of the organisation.
+If portfolio quality and financial management are poor, and efficiency and productivity rates are adverse, will all reflect in the profitability index.
 Apart from the four main performance indicators submitted by MicroRate & Inter-American Development Bank Sustainable Development Department Micro, Small and Medium Enterprise Division, there are many other performance measurements an organisation can employ.

-Masawe (2013) submits that the cost per borrower, borrowers per loan office and number of borrowers influence the microfinance efficiency of MFIs in Tanzania, and in addition, there exists a positive relationship between microfinance efficiency, as measured by number of borrowers and borrowers per loan officer, and the sustainability of MFIs.
-On the other hand, negative correlation appears to exist between write off ratio, risk coverage ratio, cost per borrower and loan size with the financial sustainability.
+Masawe (2013) submits that the cost per borrower, borrowers per loan office and number of borrowers, influence the microfinance efficiency of MFIs in Tanzania.
+A positive relationship exists between microfinance efficiency, as measured by number of borrowers and borrowers per loan officer, and the sustainability of MFIs (Masawe,2013).
+Masawe further argues that on the other hand, negative correlation appears to exist between write off ratio, risk coverage ratio, cost per borrower and loan size with the financial sustainability.
 Masawe’s findings do point to the cost of borrowing, which is loan interest rate, being the foundation or driver of efficiency.

 According to Nasrin, Rasiah, Baskaran, and Masud (2017), the two different measures of financial performance, portfolio yield and profit margin, give results that suggest the depth and breadth of social outreach, and financial performance of MFIs, which can be improved by targeting women borrowers, increasing the average loan per borrower, and increasing the number of active borrowers.
-This position by Nasrin et al (2017) relates to, in the context of providing affordable credit, low-income earners, affordable interest rates, and can also be interpreted to creating a friendly application process.
+This position by Nasrin et al (2017) relates in the context of providing affordable credit to low-income earners, affordable interest rates, and can also be interpreted to creating a friendly application process.